KDE/kdenlive/dev-docs/build.md

 The minimum required dependencies are: Qt >= 6.6.0, KF6 >= 6.0, MLT >= 7.22.0.

-Kdenlive droped Qt5 support with version 24.12
+Kdenlive dropped Qt5 support with version 24.12

 ## Build on Linux